cepdnaclk/e20-4yp-wifi-7-backoff-security-testing-and-threat-prediction/Wifi 7 Security Testing and threat prection/Wifi 7 and MLO/Research Papers/Performance Analysis of Synchronous Multi-Radio Multi-Link MAC Protocols in IEEE 802.11be Extremely High Throughput WLANs.md

 - IEEE 802.11be targets max throughput >30 Gbps and improved latency.
 - Multi-link operation enables simultaneous use of multiple links for EHT.
-- DCF [[Distributed Coordination Function (DCF)]] (CSMA/CA with binary exponential backoff) must adapt for multi-link.
+- DCF (CSMA/CA with binary exponential backoff) must adapt for multi-link.
-- Analyzes synchronous multi-radio multi-link MAC protocols using Markov chain.[[Markov Chain]]
+- Analyzes synchronous multi-radio multi-link MAC protocols using Markov chain.
 - Summarizes pros/cons of protocols and key findings.
 - Wi-Fi 7's release framework impacts technology and market.
 - Throughput analysis based on simple Markov chain for DCF.